wds4/pretty-good/README.md

 ### Concrete idea

 One goal of this project is to advocate the idea that <i>genuinely decentralized curation of simple lists (DCoSL) is the atomic building block and the defining feature of the decentralized web.</i> I realized long ago that instead of writing a whitepaper, I needed to build and demonstrate what I mean by a simple list and, more importantly, what I mean by <i>genuinely decentralized curation</i>.
-Ultimately, I want other developers to adapt the DCoSL method to their own p2p projects.
+Ultimately, I want other developers to adapt and improve upon the DCoSL method to their own p2p projects.
 This does not require adoption of any specific library, protocol, etc. It means: identify one (or a few) simple lists, the curation of which you'd like to hand over to your users, and then use the methods illustrated in this app to do so.

-I hope to convince developers that DCoSL:
+I hope to convince developers that DCoSL method:
-<li>is well defined</li>
+<li>DCoSL is well defined.</li>
-<li>is straightforward to implement</li>
+<li>DCoSL is relatively straightforward to implement.</li>
-<li>is versatile and powerful</li>
+<li>DCoSL is versatile and powerful, more than it would seem at first glance.</li>
+<li>Without DCoSL or something similar, there is no truly decentralized web.</li>

+On the topic of versatility, consider that two simple lists is sufficient to specify a graph: one list for nodes, and one list for edges.
+A graph is a versatile tool, able to represent a data model (e.g. a verifiable credential), an ontology, a schema or a context tree.
+Each of these can be built out of simple lists, each one of which can be curated by your web of trust (WoT).
+Alice's WoT and Bob's WoT, though they are not identical, are very likely to have significant overlap.
+For any given list, although there is no guarantee, there is a good chance that Alice and Bob will end up using the exact same (or at least almost the same) list!
+This is a vitally important attribute of the DCoSL method, one that I call <li>loose consensus</li>.
+You'll want to think deeply about loose consensus before incorporating decentralized list curation to your p2p platform, app or project.

 ### Abstract idea